-In this work a new framework is presented that extends the VGPA developed by, allowing for a significant speed-up of approximate inference for SDEs.
-It is based on the great advantage of variational approximations over other ad-hoc approximation schemes; one can tune their computational complexity to the computational resources available.
+In this work a framework is presented that extends the VGPA developed by Ref.
+[18], allowing for a significant speed-up of approximate inference for SDEs.
+It is based on the great advantage of variational approximations over other ad hoc approximation schemes; one can tune their computational complexity to the computational resources available.
 The three key ideas of this new approach are as follows:

-- First, we adopt to a Gaussian Mean Field (MF) approximation.
-This means that we further restrict the approximating Gaussian measure to be factorizing in the individual components of the D dimensional state vector.
-This reduces the complexity from $\mathcal{O}(D^2)$ to $\mathcal{O}(D)$ . - Secondly, within the new MF approximation, we show that the original variational parameters can be eliminated analytically and expressed in terms of the marginal moments of the approximating Gaussian, thus removing the need of forward-backward integrations. - Finally, since the free energy is now expressed as a functional of the marginal moments alone (which are the new functional variational parameters), we can further reduce the complexity of the approximation by a restriction to the subclass of functions defined by a finite set of parameters.
-We choose piecewise (low order) polynomials where the parameters are fixed between two subsequent observations.
-This reduces the complexity from $\mathcal{O}(N)^1$ to $\mathcal{O}(K)$ , where K is the number of observations, with $K \ll N$ typically.
-Moreover this parameterisation removes any errors associated with time discretisation.
+(1) First, we adopt to a Gaussian mean-field (MF) approximation.
+This means that we further restrict the approximating Gaussian measure to be factorizing in the individual components of the D-dimensional state vector.
+This reduces the complexity from $O(D^2)$ to O(D).

+(2) Second, within the new MF approximation, we show that the original variational parameters can be eliminated analytically and expressed in terms of the marginal moments of the approximating Gaussian, thus removing the need of forward-backward integrations.

+(3) Finally, since the free energy is now expressed as a functional of the marginal moments alone (which are the new functional variational parameters), we can further reduce the complexity of the approximation by a restriction to the subclass of functions defined by a finite set of parameters.
+We choose piecewise (low-order) polynomials where the parameters are fixed between two subsequent observations.
+This reduces the complexity from $O(N)^1$ to O(K), where K is the number of observations, with $K \ll N$ typically.
+Moreover this parametrization removes any errors associated with time discretization.